n8n-io/n8n-docs/docs/hosting/scaling/concurrency-control.md

 - You can't retry queued executions.
 Cancelling or deleting a queued execution also removes it from the queue.
 - On instance startup, n8n resumes queued executions up to the concurrency limit and re-enqueues the rest.
 <!-- vale off -->
-- To monitor concurrency control, watch logs for executions being enqueued and released.
+- To monitor concurrency control, watch logs for executions being added to the queue and released.
 In a future version, n8n will show concurrency control in the UI.
 <!-- vale on -->

 ## Comparison to scaling mode